 He stormed to victory in the British Mens Open Surfing Championships 2015, and is the current UK Pro Surf Tour Mens Champion 2015.

 He is considered ‘one of the most exciting British surfers to emerge in the last 20 years.

-Barnaby is Typhoon’s youngest team rider at 15, and is showing huge potential.
+Barnaby is Typhoon’s youngest team rider, and is showing huge potential.